The Strong Arms of the Ma: Cultural references

-The episode title is a reference to the common phrase "The Strong Arm of the Law".
+The episode title is a reference to the common phrase "the long arm of the law".
 The way that Marge defends herself against her mugger is an homage to a scene in the film The Godfather in which Sonny Corleone beats up Carlo Rizzi.
 In the bar scene where Marge looks upon her destruction, Samuel Barber's Adagio for strings – also used in the film Platoon – plays in the background.

-A reference to The Twilight Zone season one episode eight "Time Enough at Last" is seen in the scene where Marge runs over the mailman and he has enough time to read a magazine but his glasses break.
+A reference to The Twilight Zone season one episode eight "Time Enough at Last" is seen in the scene where Marge runs over the mailman and he has enough time to read a copy of Twilight Zone magazine but his glasses break.
 The Twilight Zone theme plays after.

+The sequence where Homer loads the car is a direct parody of Tetris, including the "Type A" music from the Game Boy version and the game over music from the Nintendo Entertainment System version.

+Marge and the rest of the female bodybuilders depicted are shown with physiques of professional female bodybuilders, even though the Iron Maiden Fitness Pageant is an amateur bodybuilding contest.
+Their physiques are based on in real life professional female bodybuilders, with bodybuilder #17 resembling Iris Kyle.
+Much like in real life, steroids are assumed to be necessity for competing in bodybuilding, both amateur and professional.
+Marge is shown doing a most muscular pose in Moe's.

+Homer excitedly howls, hits the dining room table, and kicks his legs like Tex Avery's Slick Wolf (e.g., Red Hot Riding Hood (1943)) when he sees Marge's muscular abs.

 Reception

 Reviewing this season, DVD Verdict said, "There are some real clinkers this season.
-Both 'Large Marge' and 'Strong Arms of the Ma' prove that writing good episodes about Marge seem to be out of the question by this point."
+Both 'Large Marge' and 'Strong Arms of the Ma' prove that writing good episodes about Marge seems to be out of the question by this point."

 Cinema.com describes the premise as "Marge becomes agoraphobic (yes, only for one episode) after being mugged on the street and rather strangely decides that the best thing to do is take up weight lifting.
-It’s just a silly as it sounds.
-Another dud of an episode.
+It’s just as silly as it sounds.
+Another dud of an episode."

 DVD Talk said, "What's encouraging is that the 300th episode, whether it's ‘Barting Over’ or ‘Strong Arms of the Ma,’ is simply a number to the writers and producers of The Simpsons at this point, rather than a finish line.
 As of this writing, the show is knocking on the doorstep of 500 and doesn't appear to be slowing down at the moment, and it's slight changes in focus for the show's seasons that make it worth appreciating, and this one is no different."